 Experiential education is hands-on learning that takes place outside of a classroom.
-The CU Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS) Office of Experiential Programs focuses on providing clinical training opportunities for pharmacy students early and throughout the PharmD program.
+The CU Skaggs School of Pharmacy and Pharmaceutical Sciences Office of Experiential Programs focuses on providing clinical training opportunities for pharmacy students early and throughout the PharmD program.
 The goal is to ensure that students will have the self-confidence and ability to practice independently upon graduation.

 To achieve that goal, students are placed in community pharmacies, hospitals, ambulatory care clinics, and other innovative interprofessional pharmacy practice settings in local, national and international locations.
 Students are supervised by licensed healthcare practitioners, the majority of whom are pharmacists.

 Exploration of pharmacy practice

 The Introductory Pharmacy Practice Experience (IPPE) program exposes students to a wide variety of clinical experiences, with the primary focus balanced between community and health system practices.
 Students will apply concepts and skills learned in the classroom setting with real patients in various pharmacy practice settings under the supervision of licensed pharmacists.

 When: Summer between P1 and P2 year

 Where: Community, retail and independently owned pharmacies throughout Colorado, including metro Denver, rural Colorado, or, for distance-based students, in your home state!